DeveshhTripathi/BridgeLabz_2115000349/README.md

+Devesh Tripathi - 2115000349(80)  ---> README File for daily update about learnings and problems solved

 21/01/2025 Today's Summary;

 Basic Arithmatic Questions: Includes different question where different mathematical operations are performed and got learning about different operators.